 Note also that the celebration takes place on the feast-day of Saint Nicolas.
 He's the Catholic patron saint of a.o. sailors and merchants.
 Traditionally, the sailing season of Frisians ran from the Feast of the Chair of Saint Peter on February 22nd to the feast-day of Saint Nicholas on December 6th.
 Saint Nicholas is patron of a.o. shipwrights and fishermen.

-Let's take a quick look at the extravagant disc-on-bow fibula found in the terp (i.e. an artificial settlement mound) of Wijnaldum in the Netherlands.
+Let's take a quick look at the extravagant disc-on-bow brooch found in the terp (i.e. an artificial settlement mound) of Tjitsma-Wijnaldum in the province of Friesland.
 It's dated ca. 625.
 So, there's a small time slot.
 A very small window, since some scholars and a museum date the Schweindorf solidus (late) sixth century.
-Besides a (tight) time slot, Wijnaldum lies in former Frisia, present-day province Friesland, and is located 140 kilometers west of Schweindorf, as the crow flies.
+Besides a (tight) time slot, the village of Wijnaldum lies in former Frisia, the present-day province of Friesland, and is located 140 kilometers west of Schweindorf, as the crow flies.
 Not too far remote from each other, and both Schweindorf and Wijnaldum were part of Frisia at that time.

 3. Blacksmiths and the Devil

-In province Groningen in the Netherlands, people use the expression “dat mag smid waitn” (‘that is for the smith to know’) which is a variation of the Dutch expression “dat mag Joost weten” (‘that is for Joost to know’) where the name Joost represents the Devil.
+In the province of Groningen, people use the expression "dat mag smid waitn" ('that is for the smith to know'), which is a variation of the Dutch expression "dat mag Joost weten" ('that is for Joost to know'), where the name Joost represents the Devil.
 Thus, the blacksmith and the Devil are exchangeable.
-In Mid-Frisian language exists the expression “it geheim fan de smid” (‘the secret of the smith’).
+In the Mid-Frisian language, there exists the expression "it geheim fan de smid" ('the secret of the smith').
+The association of the first name Joost with the Devil might stem from colonial times.
+Originally, it was the Portuguese word dejos (compare Latin deus), meaning 'god'.
+The Dutch in the Dutch Indies corrupted this to joos, by which they denoted Chinese and other idolatry (Koops 2023).
+Joost and Joosje are/were Dutch names.

-In northern Germany the fairy-tale Der Schmied und der Teufel exists, about blacksmith Ochsenberg who makes a deal with the Devil for more money.
-In province Friesland a myth, in many variations, exists about a heathen blacksmith whose ghost haunts the many waters surrounding the village of Eernewoude.
+In the north of Germany the fairy-tale Der Schmied und der Teufel exists, about blacksmith Ochsenberg who makes a deal with the Devil for more money (Iba 1993).
+In the province of Friesland a myth, in many variations, exists about a heathen blacksmith whose ghost haunts the many waters surrounding the village of Eernewoude.
 It goes as follows:

 The Blacksmith of Eernewoude - Wybo was a blacksmith in the village of Eernewoude.
 He was a tall man, and one the last descendants of the heathen king of Frisia, King Radbod.
 A king also known as the Enemy of God.
 The mother of Wybo was heathen still.
 Wybo was a rough and insolent man.
 For one thing, he robbed widows and orphans.
 People whispered the blacksmith had made a pact with the Devil.
 The mother of Wybo was filled with hatred toward anything that had to do with Christianity.